automationary/pi/README.md

 # pi
-Raspberry PI images for deployment
+Raspberry PI source code and images for deployment